 2 Actual Positive Effects Of Boredom

 Despite all of the above there actually do appear to be at least 2 positive effects associated with boredom:

 This statement may actually have some validity to it.
-However, we need to note from the outset that the research that has been conducted didn’t actually correlate boredom and creativity, but rather completion of a monotonous, repetitive task and creativity.
-It is possible that the state of boredom itself has a bearing hear, although the subjective experience of boredom was not actually measured.
+However, we need to note from the outset that the research that has been conducted didn’t actually correlate boredom and creativity, but rather the completion of a monotonous, repetitive task and creativity.
+It is possible that the state of boredom itself has a bearing here, although the subjective experience of boredom was not actually measured.
 It might also be that daydreaming and/or the rest given to parts of the brain when they are not overloaded is a far greater factor in the causation of creativity.

 People also appear to have different boredom thresholds, so where one person might be quite chilled, another in the same situation might experience this as excruciating.
 You might want to check out 5 types of boredom for more information on this.

 It does appear likely though that something in some types of boring situations, and plausibly boredom itself might have a unique role in creativity.